 In a nutshell, strategic sourcing increases an organization’s buying power to maximize the leverage it has with suppliers for the purposes of reducing cost, enhancing quality and improving supplier diversity.
 Governments accomplish this by aggregating the demand from all agencies and reducing the number of suppliers, oftentimes to a single supplier.

-During our time as the chief procurement officers of Pennsylvania, Illinois, Georgia, Indiana, and Los Angeles, we ran aggressive strategic sourcing initiatives which saved our taxpayers hundreds of millions of dollars.
+During our time as the chief procurement officers of Pennsylvania, Illinois, Georgia, and Indiana, we ran aggressive strategic sourcing initiatives which saved our taxpayers hundreds of millions of dollars.
 To read more about those experiences, click here.

 The primary downsides to traditional governmental strategic sourcing initiatives are that they can be very expensive and labor intensive.
 Most governments implemented strategic sourcing by paying millions of dollars to management consulting firms and dedicate a tremendous amount of staff resources for months on end.